 K9You Nosework Academy is training for the professional trainer who wants to add a nosework program to their training menu.
 Nosework as a sport has come a long way since its beginnings in 2006.
 There are multiple trial venues, and with the addition of AKC Scent Work, demand for nosework classes is higher than ever.
-We offer a two week program where students will learn how to train dogs to find, and indicate target odors, how to successfully introduce the various search elements, and how to develop a training program that will work best for the trainer, their available resources, and their students (See the full syllabus below.) .
+We offer a ten day program where students will learn how to train dogs to find, and indicate target odors, how to successfully introduce, and develop, the various search elements, and how to develop a training program that will work best for the trainer, their available resources, and their students (See the full syllabus below.) .
 The Nosework Academy will prepare you to offer a nosework training program to your students for fun and enrichment, or to prepare for competitive trialing, or both!
-Academy students will receive a comprehensive training manual, and the valuable Nosework Training Plans Guide that will include ready-to-teach lesson plans for ease in planning classes and training scenarios (each segment released based on the course you are attending).
+Academy students will receive a comprehensive training manual, and the valuable Nosework Training Plans Guide that will include ready-to-teach lesson plans for ease in planning classes and training scenarios (each segment released based on the course level you are attending).
 K9You emphasizes teaching trainers to be compassionate to both dog and human, knowledgeable, and flexible.
 Our attention to detail for each handler/dog team, finding what works for them, and helping them fine-tune their team work have been the benchmarks of our success.

 If you have questions, please use the contact form and we will be happy to talk to you.
 We understand this is a big investment of your time and money and want you to be completely comfortable when making a decision about joining us.